 He was right, though.
 They were in Lyryma.
 Maebhe looked around.
 It looked and felt like any other forest, just magnified in scale.
 She couldn’t see the tops of the trees, but the roots twisting and crawling over the ground were almost as wide as she was.
 There was no sense of impending doom, no dark mysteries, no magic.
 Maybe the stories were just stories.

-Drys was the only one who didn’t seem concerned by the strange weather.
-They sighed and stretched their wings, the paths between the massive trees wider than the span of the golden appendages.
-What little spots of sunslight trickled down to them caught on the depths of their feathers, and Maebhe watched, entranced.
+Only Drys didn’t seem concerned by the strange weather.
+They sighed contentedly and stretched their wings, the paths between the massive trees wider than the span of the golden appendages.
+What little spots of sunslight trickled down caught on and danced across their feathers.
+Maebhe watched, entranced.

-“It’s good to be back here,” Drys said, “It’ll be better to be back in Home.”
+“It’s good to be back,” Drys said, “It’ll be better to be back in Home.”

 “What is Home, exactly?”
 Kieran asked.
 “And how long until we’re there?”

 “I suppose you’d call it a city, but it’s more than that.
-There are fae and oanai all over this forest, in small clans, scattered, but Home is the place we all came from and the place we all return to, eventually.
+There are fae and oanai all over this forest in small, scattered clans, but Home is the place we all came from and the place we return to, eventually.
 Everyone is welcome in Home—especially those who aren’t welcome with Unity,” they said.
 “At this rate, we’ll arrive before sunsset.”

 “Oanai,” Maebhe breathed.
 “We’ll see oanai?”

 “You don’t remember?”
 Maebhe asked.
-For the first time, she wondered how old Drys was.
+For the first time, it struck Maebhe that Drys might be older than they looked.
+She’d only ever been around orinians; she’d forgotten how strange and diverse this world was.
 “I’ve never seen an oanai in Orean.”

 Maebhe nodded solemnly.

 Her gaze dropped to Drys again, then lower, to the bruises on their wrists, the few spots of missing feathers on their wings.
 “What did you do to get locked up?” she asked.
-So much had been going on that the question hadn’t occurred to her sooner.
+So much had been happening that the question hadn’t occurred to her sooner.

 Kieran elbowed her.
 “Don’t be rude.”